samularity/VisionFive2Nix/Readme.md

-# NixOS babysteps in CrossCompiling / image building
+# NixOS babysteps in CrossCompiling / image

-An ongoing effort porting NixOS to the RISC-V architecture through cross compilation
+my try to get an easy (cross) image builder with nixos

 ## Supported Boards